smithy-lang/smithy/docs/source/1.0/spec/aws/aws-restxml-protocol.rst

     </ErrorResponse>

-The ``noErrorWrapping`` setting of the ``restXml`` protocol trait disables using this additional nested XML element.
+The ``noErrorWrapping`` setting of the ``restXml`` protocol trait disables using this additional nested XML element as the root node.

 .. code-block:: xml